We need your help to make our website better!

 • 3 or more DWI's in a lifetime

-• Ramsey County arrest and charged
+• Ramsey County arrest and charged with a gross misdemeanor or felony

 Mission

-The mission of the Ramsey County Mental Health Court (RCMHC) is to increase public safety by reducing recidivism among those whose criminal behaviors are attributable to mental illness.
+To increase public safety by reducing recidivism among those whose criminal behaviors are attributable to mental illness.
 Through court supervision and the coordination of mental health and other social services, the Court supports a psychiatrically stable and crime-free lifestyle among its participants.

 Eligibility